OctopusDeployLabs/terraform-provider-octopusdeploy/CONTRIBUTING.md

 ## Getting Started

 This project is built, tested, and released by workflows defined in GitHub Actions (see [Actions](/actions/) for more information).
 Release management is controlled through [Release-Please](https://github.com/googleapis/release-please).
+Please use conventional commits.

+### Create a New Resource

+The provider is currently undergoing migration from Terraform SDK to Terraform Plugin Framework.
+Ensure all **new** resources are created under the `octopusdeploy-framework` directory using existing resources within the `octopusdeploy-framework` directory as a guideline.

+All new resources need an acceptance test that will ensure the lifecycle of the resource works correctly this includes Create, Read, Update and Delete.

+Please avoid using blocks in favour of nested attribute types.
+Blocks are mainly used for resources migrated from SDK to maintain backwards compatability.

 ### Issues